-This bottle came & went but did anyone reveal it’s secret?
+This bottle came & went but did anyone reveal its secret?
 Series ‘E’ highlights ‘lost’ casks from distilleries, not casks from lost distilleries.
-Apparently there are clues to the distilleries involved in this Trojan release on the label.
+Apparently, there are clues to the distilleries involved in this Trojan release on the label.
 The back label reads ’Exile – on a quest to unearth the uncommon.
 One competitor’s liquid in a competitor’s cask.
 No one quite knows how that happened but hidden in the dark wooden walls’.
 Is this our first clue?
 Maybe it’s only a reference to a cask, any cask – or perhaps Glenfarclas’s tasting room?
-Named ‘The Ship’s Room’, their tasting room famously has wood panelled walls, fitting with the Trojan theme.
+Named ‘The Ship’s Room’, their tasting room famously has wood-panelled walls, fitting with the Trojan theme.
 Unsure I’ve hit the mark at all I continue to investigate further.
-I’ve also read there are other clues on both front and back label.
+I’ve also read there are other clues on both the front and back labels.

 - A week later: Sugar barley sweet, creamy [liquidised sweetened roasted onion]-vegetal-oaky sugars with a dusty, sweet fungal umami halo, ha!
 Golden syrup notes keep flooding in over delicious woody rice-paper savoury<sweet nutty/fusty confectionary ice-creams [rum n raisin in particular].
 Cherry too – yep.
 Dreamy stuff and I haven’t even tasted it yet.

 - F: Whatever the spirit/cask recipe/combination is, when you meet its kind you know instantly it’s a winner.
-Dusty, leathery=brown paper-y raisins endure after plenty of grades of cocoa powdered milk chocolate confectionary and a squidgy-soft floury-oaky bitter-sweetness.
-I get lots of fresh bourbon traits at the core which may well suggest a young cask/s was/were used to help rejuvenate this old timer.
-There’s a lengthy swan song that includes a grape-y=sappy<bourbon dryness alongside notes of green string candy, strawberry tutti-fruity and enduring sweet liquorice.
-The dusty old dried oak settles in at the death alongside mildly toasted malted barley grasses &>chalk with additional notes that include lardy cake and fish n chip paper.
+Dusty, leathery=brown papery raisins endure after plenty of grades of cocoa powdered milk chocolate confectionery and a squidgy-soft floury-oaky bitter-sweetness.
+I get lots of fresh bourbon traits at the core which may well suggest a young cask/s was/were used to help rejuvenate this old-timer.
+There’s a lengthy swan song that includes a grape-y = sappy < bourbon dryness alongside notes of green string candy, strawberry tutti-fruity and enduring sweet liquorice.
+The dusty old dried oak settles in at the death alongside mildly toasted malted barley grasses & > chalk with additional notes that include lardy cake and fish n chip paper.
 Lovely stuff though there’s no getting away from the rancid fungal oil note that coagulates latterly, albeit mingled with subtle dry fruity colour tones [tinctures/liqueurs etc], and a malty leathery coating.

 Scores 88 points, though at times it was easily higher